Exercises – Short Day#

 Question a#

-Show by the use of truth tables that this is a tautology.
+Show using truth tables that this is a tautology.

 Hint